-Levator ani syndrome can, however, be a significant ... well, pain in the backside.
+Levator ani syndrome can, however, have a significant impact on your life.
 It can wake you up at night, and prevent you doing things that involve sitting.
-Which can get in the way of work, and leisure activities such as cycling, for example.
+This can get in the way of work, and leisure activities such as cycling, for example.
 It can, for some people, really interfere in the quality of life, and so for those people, yes it can be serious.

 Why does it happen?

 The cause isn't really known.
 It's thought to be caused by a tightening or spasm of the muscles inside your bottom.
 In some people, it's possible to find what caused this to start, but often no trigger or cause is found.

 When you visit your doctor, you will be asked questions about the pain you are experiencing.
 For example, how long it lasts, if it is related to opening your bowels, etc. The doctor will also want to know if you have other symptoms, in particular bleeding.
 Proctalgia fugax and levator ani syndrome do not cause any bleeding from your back passage.